 Video Explains Well

-- When video and text are both available in same place, 72% of consumers prefer video to learn about a service.
+- When video and text are both available in the same place, 72% of consumers prefer video to learn about a service.

 Video Improves Conversions